AbhiK24/abhik24.github.io/_posts/2020-02-17-Losing-Karnad-And-Finding-Myself.md

 Post Script:

 Guha does an amazing job here of illuminating aspects of our multilingual traditions.
-My favourite lines: “… Ambedkar knew his Tukaram, but also his John Stuart Mill.
-(C Rajagopalachari).. knew his Kural, but – as he once reminded an interviewer – he had also read Thoreau.
-V D Savarkar also wrote books in English, as well as plays and polemical tracts in Marathi.”
+My favourite lines:
+> … Ambedkar knew his Tukaram, but also his John Stuart Mill.
+(C Rajagopalachari).. knew his Kural, but – as he once reminded > an interviewer – he had also read Thoreau.
+V D Savarkar also wrote books in English, as well as plays and polemical tracts in Marathi.